Medigus Ltd. (MDGS) Reveals an Earnings Mystery

-Medigus Ltd. (NASDAQ:MDGS) went down by -9.37% from its latest closing price compared to the recent 1-year high of $4.19.
-The company’s stock price has collected 19.18% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that Medigus Board of Directors Decides to Promote a $2 Million Buyback Program
+Medigus Ltd. (NASDAQ:MDGS) went up by 5.63% from its latest closing price compared to the recent 1-year high of $4.19.
+The company’s stock price has collected -11.98% of loss in the last five trading sessions.
+Press Release reported on 07/30/21 that Medigus: Charging Robotics Successfully Completes a Proof of Concept for its Electric Vehicle Wireless Charging Robot

 Is It Worth Investing in Medigus Ltd. (NASDAQ :MDGS) Right Now?